 - Licensed Restaurant Designers & Architects – Each country, state, county and even city can have dramatically different codes and laws governing design and architecture in that jurisdiction.
 As a result, the permitting process for a new project can take from a few weeks to several years.
 Navigating through this minefield of bureaucracy can be challenging to say the least.
 Ultimately, all restaurant design plans must be submitted to these boards via a licensed architect.
 They must be “signed and sealed”, meaning a senior licensed architect has reviewed the design, the architecture and the mechanical, electrical and plumbing plans (often referred to as the MEP).
 [NOTE: Aaron Allen does not represent himself as a licensed interior designer or licensed architectural firm.
 We are restaurant design “consultants” specializing in overall restaurant design strategy, branding, concept development and comprehensive integration of projects as restaurant consultants].
 In the realm of design, a licensed designer may submit plans that do not call for significant modifications to an existing building, such as structural changes.
 In the hierarchy of licensing, a licensed architect can approve anything a licensed designer can, but a licensed designer cannot approval all that a licensed architect can.
 Just as with conceptual development, design and architectural planning, the location of your selected consultants is less important than specialization.
 This process can and often is completed at a distance (i.e. architects in New York creating buildings in Dubai, or a specialized restaurant designer in Orlando doing a project in Mexico, or wherever).
 That said, it is often advised for complex projects to also retain a local architect that is familiar with the codes in some jurisdictions and has the relationships to physically “walk the plans through permitting”.
 Yes, although it should be the case, the indigenous consultants can get some special treatment.
 Familiarization with local codes and officials, however, shouldn’t be more important to you than the big picture in your selections.
 We recommend hiring locals to augment the team on bigger projects, not to run them necessarily.
 We have several licensed architects we have worked with and can recommend.
 We also serve as advisors and project-lead for restaurant concept development in articulation with your own selected licensed designer or one that we can refer to you.

-- “Marketing Dept.” and Restaurant Design – There are literally dozens of specialized disciplines that have to come together to complete a successful new restaurant prototype.
+There are literally dozens of specialized disciplines that have to come together to complete a successful new restaurant prototype.
 Who should they all report to?
 Who is the quarterback?
 Yes, the owner of the team is still the owner of the team, but that’s not the person running every call of the game.
 We believe the entire team should report in to the most senior marketing strategist, who in turn reports in to the executive team.
 There are literally thousands of decisions that must be made through the course of a restaurant design project.
 All of these decisions should be viewed through the lens of the brand and that is the domain of you most senior marketing advisor.
 I am not a licensed designer or architect, yet I have successfully lead restaurant design projects on six continents representing dozens of new prototypes.
 It’s been a very successful approach, and one we pioneered.

-The above list of considerations is by no means a complete set, rather it is a cherry-picked list to provide you with an insight as to why great restaurant design can be so involved and expensive to do right.
-As you can see, restaurant design is not just about picking colors and fabrics.
+Restaurant design is not just about picking colors and fabrics.
 It involves a lot of technical knowledge of how restaurants work and restaurant operational considerations.
 It’s why we recommend you find a partner with a deep restaurant industry knowledge; being a qualified interior designer or architect is not enough these days to create a truly integrated restaurant brand.